 B plots should be located at a position on the boundary closest to the X plot and on a cardinal bearing from it (i.e. N, S, E or W).
 For example, if you have to put in a replacement B plot, then choose another cardinal bearing from the X plot location.
-A boundary is taken to be any physical feature that has a length and which is an interface between the parcel containing the 200m2 plot and any other land cover type.
+A boundary is taken to be any physical feature that has a length and which is an interface between the parcel containing the 200 m2 plot and any other land cover type.
 This might include a hedge, wall, fence, ditch, embankment etc. It will not include land cover which is associated with the management practice of the field e.g. headlands.

-In general, the Boundary plot will take precedence over other types of linear plot.
-If two plots would otherwise end up in the same location, then the Boundary plot would be laid out and the other linear feature moved to the nearest permissible length of boundary which was at least 10m away.
-The exception is where a linear plot has previously/already been located in the same position as a Boundary plot would fall.
-In this case the Boundary plot would be moved to the next nearest length of boundary on a different cardinal bearing.
+In general, the B plot will take precedence over other types of linear plot.
+If two plots would otherwise end up in the same location, then the B plot would be laid out and the other linear feature moved to the nearest permissible length of boundary which was at least 10 m away.
+The exception is where a linear plot has previously/already been located in the same position as a B plot would fall.
+In this case the B plot would be moved to the next nearest length of boundary on a different cardinal bearing.

-The marker plate (CS squares only) for the 200m2 plot may have been positioned at the boundary nearest to the plot and should be lying on one of the cardinal points of the compass, as measured from the centre of the X plot.
-The metal plate should be to the right of the plot when viewed from the field, and located 1m away from any vertical feature such as the base of a wall or fence.
+The marker plate (CS squares only) for the 200 m^2 plot may have been positioned at the boundary nearest to the plot and should be lying on one of the cardinal points of the compass, as measured from the centre of the X plot.